Portage Health Foundation Research Awards

 - Commercialization Milestone Grants (REF-CMG)

 Portage Health Foundation Shared Facilities (PHF-SF)

 Using our existing shared facilities application process, which is restricted to recognized Shared Facilities, the goal of PHF-SF is to: 1) provide substantial infrastructure efficiencies (which can include personnel) and state-of-the-art equipment for health-oriented faculty and students, and 2) transform synergistic, interdisciplinary health-related research on campus.

 Portage Health Foundation Mid-Career (PHF-MC)

 The goal of PHF-MC is to: 1) advance mid-career research designed to collect impactful preliminary data necessary to be competitive for NIH R01 grants or other external funding; 2) provide bridge/seed funding for faculty with strong records of external funding for health-oriented work; 3) provide seed funding for health-oriented faculty that have traditionally pursued non-NIH funding agencies (i.e. NSF, DoD, etc.), but are committed to pursuing NIH R01 funding; 4) and elevate Michigan Tech's health-research visibility to state and federal officials who impact policy and determine funding.
 The PHF-MC is open to tenured faculty (associate and full professors) with an active NIH grant and/or consistent history of external funding with NIH or a related agency.
 PHF-MC will utilize the same proposal guidelines as REF-RS.

 Portage Health Foundation proposals require an additional Impact Statement.

-In addition to established REF and Core Facilities review criteria, PHF research award considerations will include:
+In addition to established REF and Shared Facilities review criteria, PHF research award considerations will include: